-The South Downs National Park Authority is the statutory Planning Authority for the National Park area.
-It is the 8th largest in Britain in terms of planning applications received each year and also one of the largest in terms of the geographical area it covers.
+The South Downs National Park Authority is the statutory planning authority for the National Park area.
+We are the 8th largest planning authority in the country in terms of the number of planning applications we receive each year and also one of the largest in terms of the geographical area we cover.

-The role of the South Downs National Park as a Planning Authority is to control and influence the development of land and buildings within its boundaries.
-To do this effectively the SDNPA has to balance the statutory duties and purposes of the National Park, safeguarding the natural environment and existing built heritage, with the needs of individuals, the local population supporting rural communities and local businesses.
+To do this effectively we have to balance the statutory duties and purposes of the National Park, safeguarding the natural environment and existing built heritage, with the needs of individuals, the local population supporting rural communities and local businesses.

 In some cases, for example with listed buildings, we are legally obliged to publicise applications in the press and you will find these advertised in the most relevant local newspaper.

 In addition a weekly list of applications is sent out to all parish councils and Local Authorities across the National Park.
-In some cases local newspapers also choose to publish full lists of the relevant planning applications for their part of National Park, however it is each editor’s decision as to whether to provide this service or not.
+In some cases local newspapers also choose to publish full lists of the relevant planning applications for their area.